near-ndc/gwg/TEMPLATE-SPEC.md

 | Actor 3 |          |          |          |          |
 | Actor 4 |          |          |          |          |

-## Timeline

-- submission start time
-- submission deadline
-- expected delivery time

-## Selection Criteria

-Make contractors aware of all the business-related criteria you are examining in your selection process.

 ## Open Questions and Comments

 - potential future improvements